 Infrared sensors use a completely different technique.
 These sensors measure the absorption of infrared light by hydrocarbon gases.
 Since they are microprocessor-based, they perform multiple self-checks to ensure correct operation without the need for bump tests.
 As with all sensors, they should be calibrated periodically to make sure they generate accurate readings.

 In sophisticated gas detection systems, the output of LEL detectors is generally combined into a single combustible gas alarm, either a strobe or horn, or both.
 This is very important in situations where the environment is noisy and where a simple display output is insufficient.
 In smaller systems, alarm horns and strobes can be directly attached to each gas detector to provide instant local warnings of hazardous conditions.

 Expandable Wireless Networks

 With most facilities now adopting multiple wireless networks, today’s gas detection systems can be equipped with wireless LEL detection technology using ultra-low-power infrared sensors.
-Battery-powered wireless LEL detectors can be deployed around hot work sites, temporary buildings and other areas where installation of permanent detectors is unwarranted.
+Battery-powered wireless LEL detectors can be deployed around hot work sites, temporary buildings, and other areas where the installation of permanent detectors is unwarranted.